Creating a new cable or editing an existing cable, brings up the cable edit screen. The cable edit screen is divided into two parts

 The calculation box itself is updated after every change and shows current capacity, voltage drop and fault withstand information.
 The left-hand border is colour coded against some internal checks to indicate if there is a possible issue with the cable.
+The box overlays the main form and can be hidden (or shown) by clicking the arrow icon.

 Note: the application covers all voltages up to and including 33 kV.
 By changing your cable voltage, the appropriate cables for and options will be presented for you required voltage.
-The cross-sectional-area (CSA) of the cable is selected by the user, however, if a sizing standard is employed, the calculation box will give a suggested size and the user can use this to determine the correct CSA.
+The cross-sectional area (CSA) of the cable is selected by the user, however, if a sizing standard is employed, the calculation box will give a suggested size and the user can use this to determine the correct CSA.

 The application calculates current capacity to various standards (see the posts sub-topics), positive and zero sequence impedances for the cable by IEC 60909 (see Impedance).